Swarm algorithms

 When an ant finds a food source, it marks the way with pheromones.
 This attracts other ants to this path, leads them to the food source, and prompts them to mark the same path with more pheromones.
 Over time, the most efficient route will become the highway, because the faster and easier a path, the more ants will reach the food and the more pheromones will be on the path.
 So, it seems that a smarter being chose the better path, but it came out of the tiny and simple changes made by individuals.

-The paradigm consists of two dominant subdomains 1) Optimization colonies of ants which studies the probabilistic algorithms inspired by the stigmergy and foraging behavior of ants, and 2) Particle Swarm Optimization which investigates probabilistic algorithms inspired by herd, fish shoal, and herding.
-Like evolutionary computing, swarm intelligence algorithms or strategies are considered adaptive strategies and are generally applied to research and optimization domains.
+The paradigm consists of two dominant subdomains 1) Ant Colony Optimization which studies probabilistic algorithms inspired by ant stigmergy and foraging behavior, and 2) Particle Swarm Optimization which studies inspired probabilistic algorithms by the herd, schools of fish and breeding.
+Like evolutionary computing, algorithms or swarm intelligence strategies are considered adaptive strategies and are generally applied to areas of research and optimization.